Search for content, post, videos

 Follow your passion

 As a girl, Strickland excelled in math and science and loved everything about school.
-“I knew as a child I wanted to do a PhD,” she says with a laugh.
+“I knew as a child I wanted to do a PhD,” she said with a laugh.

 “You’re doing science for the sake of the science.
 There are easier ways to earn a living.”